rivebest/rive.best/privacy-policy.md

       <li>Contest data: In case of participation in contests on Discord servers, the Rive bot may temporarily store data such as the exact joining date, server identifier, user, and contest.
 This data is collected for conducting contests and announcing winners later.</li>
       <li>Private channel-related data: While using private channels, the Rive bot may store data such as server identifier, user, channel, and creation date of such channels.
 This data is collected to enable private channel-related features but is immediately deleted upon channel removal.</li>
       <li>Moderation action-related data: The Rive bot may collect data related to moderation actions, such as reports and violation information, for their availability in the bot's panel.
 Server administrators can use this information to monitor and maintain order on the Discord server.</li>
+      <li>Data related to messages: Bot Rive can collect data such as message content only on channels with the cleverbot feature enabled.</li>
     </ol>
   </li>
   <li>Purpose of data collection